revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 ## License Expiry

-**[TODO]**
+The `Gateway`, `Streaming` and `Workers` containers have a 24 hour expiration limit.
+24 hours after the container has started, a `sigterm` signal is sent to the application.
+During this `sigterm` period, the application prevents new workflows/jobs to be processed and waits for all processing workflows/jobs to be completed.
+Once completed, the container is shutdown.

 # Using On Prem

 ## When Are the Containers Ready?

-Upon startup the `Gateway` and `Workers` containers will attempt to authenticate with Rev AI by sending a `POST` request to the `https://api.rev.ai/external/v2open/initialize` endpoint.
+Upon startup the containers will attempt to authenticate with Rev AI by sending a `POST` request to the `https://api.rev.ai/external/v2open/initialize` endpoint.
 After the container receives a response, if the `Initialization__CallbackUrl` or `InitializationCallbackUrl` are provided, the containers will then send a POST request to that url.
 This `POST` contains the initialization status.

 Successful `POST` body:
 ```